-A family physician was sanctioned by the Idaho Board of Medicine for prescribing an antibiotic over the telephone in 2012.
-The incident occurred while Dr. Ann DeJong was working for a telemedicine company.
-At that time, Idaho law required that patients be seen in person before a prescription could be ordered.
+A family physician was sanctioned by her state’s Board of Medicine for prescribing an antibiotic over the telephone in 2012.
+The incident occurred while the doctor was working for a telemedicine company.
+At that time, state law required that patients be seen in person before a prescription could be ordered.

-The law has since been changed to allow telemedicine consultations, but the sanction’s impact on the physician continues, says an article in a Idaho newspaper.
+The law has since been changed to allow telemedicine consultations, but the sanction’s impact on the physician continues.

-Because of the sanction, the American Board of Family Medicine decided to review Dr. DeJong’s board certification.
+Because of the sanction, the American Board of Family Medicine decided to review the doctor’s board certification.
 If her board certification is revoked, she will be unable to work as a locum tenens physician for the Veterans Administration or in other Western states where she is licensed.

 Contrast the above with a Jacksonville, Florida case.
 In 2013, a doctor had his license suspended for a year because of an alleged affair with a patient and recently agreed to pay $150,000 to the US Justice Department as a settlement in a fraud lawsuit.